 Embracing Tradition Virtually: Celebrate And Connect This Season With These Four Fun Tips

 Whether you are celebrating Christmas, Hannukah, or Kwanza this holiday season, there are so many great traditions to celebrate with family and friends.
 From hanging up childhood ornaments with the family to the lighting of the Menorah or Kinara, we all have a favorite holiday tradition (or food) that gets us most excited to spend time with each other, reflect on how far we have come, and embrace what there is to celebrate ahead.
+But now, every occasion turns into a virtual holiday.

 With anything and everything celebration shifting online, why not take up every virtual opportunity possible?
 Make the holiday season a little bit brighter for your friend or family member whose favorite time of year feels a little different by gathering together with friends and family to celebrate in fun new ways – or, organize a group gift and contribute towards a gift they will really love.

 The holiday season is truly all about connection.
 Although our favorite traditions are taking a less-than-traditional turn, here are six fun and interactive ways to cherish and celebrate your family and friends, no matter the physical distance!
-Looking for virtual celebration tips outside of the holidays?
+Looking for virtual holiday party tips outside of the holidays?
 Read our added tips for celebrating while social distancing.

 Watch A Movie/TV Marathon: Zoom-Style